linode/docs/docs/development/bash/an-intermediate-guide-to-bash-scripting/index.md

 {{</ disclosure-note >}}

-### Learning the exit code of a shell command
+### Learning the Exit Code of a Shell Command

 You can understand whether a bash command was executed successfully or not by accessing the exit code of the command.
 The built-in Bash variable `$?` stores the exit (return) status of the previously executed command.
 The example below issues the long format list files (`ls -l`) command against your `/tmp` directory and redirects standard output and standard error to `/dev/null` in order to suppress any output.
-Without any direct output there is no way of knowing if the command executed successfully of failed.
+Without any direct output there is no way of knowing if the command executed successfully or failed.
 To circumvent this scenario you can `echo` the value of the `$?` variable to view the command's exit status.

 1. Execute the following example command.
 You should not see any output, however, the command should have executed successfully.